graphql/graphql-spec/spec/Section 7 -- Response.md

 ### Incremental

-The `incremental` entry in the response is a non-empty list of Defer or Stream responses.
+The `incremental` entry in the response is a non-empty list of Defer or Stream payloads.
 If the response of the GraphQL operation is an event stream, this field may appear on both the initial and subsequent values.

-#### Stream response
+#### Stream payload

-A stream response is a map that may appear as an item in the `incremental` entry of a response.
-A stream response is the result of an associated `@stream` directive in the operation.
-A stream response must contain `items` and `path` entries and may contain `label`, `errors`, and `extensions` entries.
+A stream payload is a map that may appear as an item in the `incremental` entry of a response.
+A stream payload is the result of an associated `@stream` directive in the operation.
+A stream payload must contain `items` and `path` entries and may contain `label`, `errors`, and `extensions` entries.

 ##### Items

-The `items` entry in a stream response is a list of results from the execution of the associated @stream directive.
+The `items` entry in a stream payload is a list of results from the execution of the associated @stream directive.
 This output will be a list of the same type of the field with the associated `@stream` directive.
 If `items` is set to `null`, it indicates that an error has caused a `null` to bubble up to a field higher than the list field with the associated `@stream` directive.

-#### Defer response
+#### Defer payload

-A defer response is a map that may appear as an item in the `incremental` entry of a response.
-A defer response is the result of an associated `@defer` directive in the operation.
-A defer response must contain `data` and `path` entries and may contain `label`, `errors`, and `extensions` entries.
+A defer payload is a map that may appear as an item in the `incremental` entry of a response.
+A defer payload is the result of an associated `@defer` directive in the operation.
+A defer payload must contain `data` and `path` entries and may contain `label`, `errors`, and `extensions` entries.

 ##### Data

-The `data` entry in a Defer response will be of the type of a particular field in the GraphQL result.
+The `data` entry in a Defer payload will be of the type of a particular field in the GraphQL result.
 The adjacent `path` field will contain the path segments of the field this data is associated with.
 If `data` is set to `null`, it indicates that an error has caused a `null` to bubble up to a field higher than the field that contains the fragment with the associated `@defer` directive.

 #### Path